maacl/Rune/README.md

 TO DEVELOP
 ==========

-- pnmp install
+- pnpm install
-- pnmp tauri dev
+- pnpm tauri dev

 TO BUILD
 ========

+- pnpm build --debug
+  or
-- pnpm build --debug or pnpm build --release
+- or pnpm build --release